By ValerieM

 What do great leaders have in common?
 It’s not their title, pedigree, or charisma; it’s the fact that someone took the time to teach and inspire them.
-Whether shaping future managers, mentoring a team, or raising tomorrow’s trailblazers, knowing how to teach leadership is one of your most powerful skills.
+Whether shaping future managers, mentoring a team, or raising tomorrow’s trailblazers, knowing how to teach leadership is one of the most powerful skills in business today.

 It’s not about barking orders or handing out reading lists; it’s about modeling, mentoring, and sparking growth.
 The following 7 core principles will help you turn raw potential into real-world leadership.